-Those who wish to further their education in medical interpreting may choose to enroll in a 2-year degree program focusing on interpretation.
+Those who wish to further their education in medical interpreting may choose to enroll in a degree program focusing on interpretation.
 These programs are designed for bilingual students to learn how to provide interpretation services well enough to earn certification.
 Common degree programs include the Associate in Applied Science in Health Care Interpreting, Associate in Applied Science in Translating and Interpreting and the Associate in Language Interpreting.

 Generally, potential students must be high school graduates and at least 18 years of age.
 They also must be bilingual, meet placement requirements and pass a language skills test.